 Burger King must comply with legal requirements.
 The effects of legal systems on firms and their remote or macro-environment are considered in this part of the PESTEL analysis.
 The major legal external factors influencing Burger King are as follows:

 - GMO regulation (threat)

-Burger King’s PESTEL/PESTLE analysis raises various issues, not all of which can be realistically addressed.
-With regard to the remote or macro-environment of the fast food restaurant industry, Burger King must prioritize the following concerns:
+This PESTEL/PESTLE analysis of Burger King raises various issues, not all of which can be realistically addressed.
+With regard to the remote or macro-environment of the fast-food restaurant industry, Burger King must prioritize the following concerns: